Blog

 Understanding employee productivity

-At ClearPeople we think of productivity as how effectively organizations, and the people working in them, produce value from individual and collective contributions.
+At ClearPeople we think of productivity as enabling people and teams to turn knowledge into value consistently.
 We’re always working on ways to enhance employee productivity, including:

 The point is that knowledge management and productivity go together.